annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 The Simple Approach
 --------------------

 Well, vectorization of loops with dd-exits is challenging task because the loop can be exited from the middle.
 But what if we make vector code to execute all iterations but the last one where the loop is exited?
 In other words, we can copy original loop and rewrite it in the form where all original dd-exits are replaced with a single test placed at the very beginning of the loop.
 If the test passes, continue with the loop body otherwise fall back to the original scalar loop with dd-exits.
-Let’s see how the described transformation looks like on the first example in this RFC:
+Let’s see how the described transformation looks like on the predication_example_ from above :

 .. code::

   i=0;
-  for(i; I < N; ++i) {
+  if ( i < N) {
+    // Scalar loop which will be vectorized.
+We have moved all early exits to the start of the loop. do {
-    if(C1) {
+      if (C1) {
          break;
       }
       I0;
+      I1;
       I2;
-  }
+      I++;
+    } while ( i < N);

-  for(j = i; j < N; ++j) {
+    // Scalar post loop for executing the remaining iterations when we exit the above loop. for(j = i; j < N; ++j) {
       I0;
-    if(C1) {
+      if (C1) {
         I1;
         break;
       }
       I2;
+    }
   }

 So, we effectively converted our task of vectorization of a loop with dd-exits into vectorization of a loop with single early dd-exit.
 Moreover, this single exit can now be “widened” (by analogies of guard widening) since it’s always valid to fall back to the original loop.
 Let’s see what it takes to vectorize the loop in this form.